Compact and Physically Interpretable Feature Models for Photometric Type Ia Supernova Classification: Abstract

 \section{Abstract}

 Photometric classification of Type Ia supernovae is essential for modern time-domain surveys, where spectroscopic confirmation is not always feasible for the full transient sample.
 In this work, we investigate a compact and physically interpretable feature representation derived from multi-band light curves and evaluate its performance using gradient-boosted decision trees on the Supernova Photometric Classification Challenge (SPCC) dataset.
-Starting from a reduced 16-feature model, we perform a systematic feature ablation study to determine which physical descriptors contribute most strongly to classification performance.
-The final compact model achieves an F1-score of approximately 0.844 and a precision--recall area under the curve (PR-AUC) of approximately 0.928.
+The compact representation is derived from an initial pool of 31 light-curve features, reduced to 30 after removing redundant variables, and further optimized to a 16-feature model using systematic ablation and performance analysis.

+The final compact model achieves an F1--score of 0.844 on the held-out test set.
+This is consistent with k-fold cross-validation results (0.841 $\pm$ 0.006).
+The precision--recall area under the curve (PR-AUC) is 0.928, with similarly low variance across folds.
+Relative to our earlier 31-feature optimized XGBoost model for the same SPCC classification task (F1 $\approx$ 0.923), the compact 16-feature representation retains strong classification performance (F1 = 0.844) while substantially improving interpretability and reducing feature-space complexity.
 The ablation results show that temporal evolution provides the dominant classification signal, while brightness, color, and variability features supply complementary information.
-A reduced core of approximately ten physically meaningful features retains nearly the full performance of the compact model, indicating that reliable classification does not require large high-dimensional feature spaces.
-These results show that interpretable feature-based models can capture the essential astrophysical information needed for Type Ia photometric classification, with direct implications for survey cadence, filter coverage, and the design of transparent machine learning pipelines for future time-domain surveys.
+A reduced core of approximately ten physically meaningful features retains a large fraction of the performance of the compact model, with only a small decrease in F1-score, indicating that reliable classification does not require large high-dimensional feature spaces.

+These results demonstrate that interpretable feature-based models can capture the essential astrophysical information needed for Type Ia photometric classification, with direct implications for survey cadence, filter coverage, and the design of transparent and efficient machine learning pipelines for future time-domain surveys.

 \keywords{Supernovae---Data analysis---Statistical---Surveys---Machine Learning.}

 }]